Investigating nuclear density profiles to reveal particle-hole configurations in the island of inversion: Results and discussion

 Figure~\ref{fig:Mg31surf} shows the binding energy curves for the positive- and negative-parity states of $^{31}$Mg as a function of the quadrupole deformation parameter $\beta$.
 In both parity states, different particle-hole configurations coexist.
 They are labeled for each energy minima and can be understood from the neutron single-particle orbits shown in Fig.~\ref{fig:Mg31spo}.
 Since the behaviors of the single-particle orbits can be qualitatively understood by the Nilsson model~\cite{bohr-mottelson}, it is helpful to classify them using the asymptotic quantum numbers $[n, n_z, l_z, \Omega]$.
 The positive-parity states with $\beta \leq 0.25$ have a hole in the orbit with $[n, n_z, l_z, \Omega]=$ $[2,0,2,3/2]$.
 Hence, they correspond to 0p1h configurations.
 The largely deformed states with $\beta > 0.25$ have an intruder orbit with $[3,3,0,1/2]$ occupied by two neutrons, giving a 2p3h configuration.
 Since the 0p1h configuration has the last neutron in the [2, 0, 2, 3/2] orbit, it produces a $J^\pi=3/2^{+}$ state followed by $5/2^{+}$ and $7/2^{+}$ states, while 2p3h configuration generates a $K^{\pi}=1/2^+$ rotational band.
 We can also see that the negative-parity states have 1p2h ($\beta\leq0.4$) and 3p4h ($\beta > 0.4$) configurations in ascending order of deformation, which generate a group of the $3/2^-$, $7/2^-$, $1/2^-$, and $5/2^-$ states and a $K^\pi= 3/2^-$ rotational band, respectively.
 Among all these configurations, the $1/2^{+}$ state with 2p3h configuration is the lowest energy state.

 Figure \ref{fig:ex31Mg} shows the energy spectrum obtained by the GCM calculations.
 These results agree with those obtained in the previous work~\cite{kimura_PhysRevC.75.041302}.
 In general, the GCM describes the mixing between different particle-hole configurations, but we found that most of the excited states show weak mixing and are dominated by a single particle-hole configuration.
 Therefore, we classify the excited states according to their dominant configurations.
-We also summarize the properties of the lowest energy state of each particle-hole configuration in Table \ref{table:31Mg}.
+We summarize the properties of the lowest energy state of each particle-hole configuration in Table \ref{table:31Mg}.
+We also show their quadrupole moments in the Appendix B.

 Experimentally, it is known that the ground state is the $1/2^+$ state with 2p3h configuration~\cite{nishibata_2019}, and the excited states with different particle-hole configurations appear above it.
 The present result reproduces the spin-parity of the ground state, and as discussed in Ref.~\cite{nishibata_2019}, the calculated $3/2_{1}^{-}$ (3p4h), $7/2_{1}^{-}$ (1p2h), and $3/2_{2}^{+}$ (0p1h) states are likely corresponding to the observed $3/2^{-}$, $7/2^{-}$ and $3/2^{+}$ states at 0.22 MeV, 0.46 MeV, and 0.67 MeV, respectively.